Written by:

 • Coordinate System ID - Default is fine, however if you want you can search for your local projection system (British grid for Edinburgh)

-• Choose a layer type: Point, line, polygon - default is the point which is correct for this map
+• Choose a feature type: Point, line, polygon - default is the point which is correct for this map

 • Set map Read Only or Read/ Write - Default Read/Write